HoloArchivists/hollow_memories/README.md

 Refer to [this guide](archiving_livestreams.md).

 ## FAQ
+### When I run a command in Command Prompt, I get `'xxxx' is not recognized as an internal or external command, operable program or batch file`!
+- Try reopening a new Command Prompt in administrator mode and verify if they work.
+- Make sure you followed the instructions and installed everything correctly.
+- Try adding `.exe` behind the command (eg. `ytarchive.exe` instead of `ytarchive`).

 ### How do I get the highest quality video and audio available?
-New versions of youtube-dl will automatically pick the best quality available without any extra command options.
+New versions of yt-dlp will automatically pick the best quality available without any extra command options.

 ### How do I do stuff not mentioned here?
 Read the docs.